China's 'left field' buyers shake up global M&A

 "Our clients are interested in identifying a bidder's source of funds, understanding whether they have links to the government, or are affiliated with larger state-run firms that have been investigated by Chinese anti-corruption authorities."

-That sense of caution was underscored in late March when China's Anbang Insurance Group Co.
-[ANBANG.UL] and partners abruptly dropped a $14-billion offer for Starwood Hotels & Resorts Worldwide Inc. HOT.N
+That sense of caution was underscored in late March when China's Anbang Insurance Group Co. and partners abruptly dropped a $14-billion offer for Starwood Hotels & Resorts Worldwide Inc.

 "Given that we are seeing more untested buyers asserting themselves in the global M&A landscape, it is becoming more of a 'seller beware' environment," said Mayooran Elalingam, Deutsche Bank head of Asia Pacific M&A.

 Seller skittishness could slow the pace of Chinese outbound M&A growth.
-China International Capital Corp (3908.HK), the country's biggest investment bank, last month projected outbound deals to hit $150 billion this year.
+China International Capital Corp, the country's biggest investment bank, last month projected outbound deals to hit $150 billion this year.

 "So there is some hesitancy and you may see a slowdown in the near term.
 But overall the trend is positive and the Chinese are making a big push and eventually the sellers will get more comfortable to the Chinese way," Sims added.